Edwin C. Berry

-Edwin C. Berry (1854 – 1931), often referred to as E. C. Berry and occasionally as Edward C. Berry, was an American hotelier who was among the most successful African-American hoteliers in the country during his era.
+Edwin C. Berry (c.
+1854 – 1931), often referred to as E. C. Berry and occasionally as Edward C. Berry, was an American hotelier who was among the most successful African-American hoteliers in the country during his era.

 Early life and career

-Berry was born at Oberlin, Ohio, in 1854, and was taken by his parents at the age of two years to Albany, Ohio, where unusual school facilities were offered African-American children.
+Berry was born at Oberlin, Ohio, in about 1854, and was taken by his parents at the age of two years to Albany, Ohio, where unusual school facilities were offered African-American children.
 When he was old enough, he was sent to the Albany public schools, and when the Albany Enterprise Academy, a school for African-American children, was erected, he was able to attend it for a short time.
-Unfortunately, his father died in 1870 and young Berry was compelled, at the age of sixteen, to leave school and help provide for his family, in which there were eight children younger than himself.
+His father died in 1870 and young Berry was compelled, at the age of sixteen, to leave school and help provide for his family, in which there were eight children younger than himself.

 In his search for work he walked ten miles to Athens, Ohio, and was very happy to secure work in a brick yard at fifty cents a day.
 In a short time his work improved until he was earning $1.25 a day, the greater part of which he was able to divide with his family.
 He was never too proud to do any kind of honest labor, and although his work was hard and not inviting, it was the best he could do, and he decided to do it well.
 During the summers he remained at the brick yard, and in the winters was usually able to find employment in stores or elsewhere as a delivery boy or clerk.

 It was during these difficult years that he learned to practice economy.
 He did not use tobacco or intoxicants; because he could not afford them then.
 He said he was not able to afford them afterward, either.
 He also learned to seize opportunities which other boys allowed to slip by them.
 Whenever a circus came to town the other boys eagerly spent some of their hard earned money to see the show, but young Berry turned the circus to profit.
-He would rig up a refreshment booth and thus make more money than he would had he stayed at the brick yard.
+He would rig up a refreshment booth and thus make more money than he would have had he stayed at the brick yard.
 Whenever there were excursions, that form of extravagance in which so many of our people sink their savings, Berry would always get the privilege of selling refreshments on the train, thus enjoying the excursion and making a profit at the same time.